 The definition of a bohemian is “A socially unconventional person, especially one who is involved in the arts.”
 In other words?
 Someone who makes their own rules and finds the beauty in everyday life.
 A fine idea, but how does it translate into a style of dress?
 The answer is, with a notion of unconformity that provides a refreshing departure from the modern, minimal, and sleek aesthetic of current days.
 Silhouettes are relaxed and styles made comfortable and casual for the wearer.
 Patterns and colors are injected in a bold and expressive manner.
 Fabrics are natural and unfussy.
 Details carry a vintage charm and accessories are artisanal and aplenty.
 Still don’t get it?
 Let us show you.

 Bohemian style is about expressing yourself and feeling comfortable in what you wear.
-While modern life may try to dictate that men wear pants pretty much everywhere but the beach, bohemians break the mold and embrace shorts.
+While modern life may try to dictate that men wear pants pretty much everywhere on the beach, bohemians break the mold and embrace shorts.
 Their free-spirited lifestyle is reflected in the casual garment, as is their relaxed demeanor.
 True to the expressive nature of the bohemian style, patterned shorts are a wardrobe essential for gents looking to pull off this look.
-Bold botanicals and busy patterns in a short, chino style will be your ticket to keeping this look stylish.
-If you like a more traditional touch, however, opt for regular chino shorts in a long and loose fit.
+Bold botanicals and busy patterns in a short chino style will be your ticket to keeping this look stylish.
+However, if you like a more traditional touch, opt for regular chino shorts in a long and loose fit.
 The exaggerated silhouette will provide the laid-back look you’re after and add some vintage charm.

-When trying out a new bohemian style, a patterned shirt is a necessity.
+A patterned shirt is necessary when trying out a new bohemian style.
 What better way to show off your non-conformist personality than with a shirt that doesn’t conform to the traditional rules of men’s dressing?
 So, save the pinstripes and checks for the office and let your creative side run wild.
-No matter if you have a penchant for florals, paisley, or even some subtle animal print, you can’t go wrong when selecting a boho shirt.
+You can’t go wrong when selecting a boho shirt if you have a penchant for florals, paisley, or even some subtle animal print.
 Just make sure it’s eye-catching and unique.
-To really solidify your bohemian look, choose a lightweight cotton style and “forget” to iron it.
+Choose a lightweight cotton style and “forget” to iron it to solidify your bohemian look.
 The crinkles in the breezy fabric will have a stylishly disheveled and undone appearance.
-When it comes to shape, loose is best and short-sleeved is appropriately unconventional.
-Likewise, rolled-up long sleeves and a few open buttons carry the same nonchalant attitude.
+In shape, loose is best, and short-sleeved is appropriately unconventional.
+Likewise, rolled-up long sleeves and a few open buttons carry the same carefree attitude.

 Bohemian style carries a theme of unstructured silhouettes and rough-around-the-edges detail.
 Therefore, it would hardly look appropriate to throw a tailored blazer on over the top of your paisley shirt and distressed denim.
-Instead, your look calls for something a little more relaxed, such as a cardigan.
+Instead, your look calls for something more relaxed, like a cardigan.
 The style is perfect for the comfortable and vintage nature of bohemian dressing.
-Keep the look from becoming prepping by choosing loose shapes and leaving buttons undone.
-If you can find one that looks a little worn out or features pulls or holes, that’s even better.
-Also, remember that a knitted or crocheted vest makes a good warm-weather option.
+Keep the look from prepping by choosing loose shapes and leaving buttons undone.
+If you can find one that looks worn out or features pulls or holes, that’s even better.
+Also, remember that a knitted or crocheted vest makes an excellent warm-weather option.
 Alternatively, anything lightweight, oversized, and patterned tends to make a great backup choice.

-While traditional bohemians might consider going barefoot the only real option, modern-day gents will undoubtedly find that quite impractical (and a little unhygienic).
+While traditional bohemians might consider going barefoot the only real option, modern-day gents will undoubtedly find that quite impractical (and a little unclean).
 Instead, the trendsetting bohos of today’s generation have found themselves rocking sandals.
-Casual, yet indisputably more stylish than flip flops, sandals are the ideal footwear to complete a bohemian look.
+Casual yet indisputably more stylish than flip flops, sandals are the ideal footwear to complete a bohemian look.
 While you may be tempted to throw on some Nike pool slides or pull out a pair of hipsteresque, velcro sandals, stop yourself.
-Bohemian is synonymous with art, and therefore to dress like one your outfit must feature artisanal details.
-Leather straps are definitely the way to go with your sandals.
-Likewise, when the weather cools off, opt for leather too.
+Bohemian is synonymous with art, and therefore, to dress like one, your outfit must feature artisanal details.
+Leather straps are the way to go with your sandals.
+Likewise, when the weather cools off, opt for leather, too.
 Select a pair of loafers with a slightly worn or “traveled in” appearance.

 A bohemian man would be nothing without his accessories.
 While modern ways of dressing may have taught you that a minimal watch and some sleek sunglasses are all you need, bohemian style rebels against this notion.
-To really pull off the bohemian look, you’ll have to complete it with accessories.
-Not only are accessories a reflection of personal style and individualism (something very important to the bohemian culture), they can also add that artisanal feel that’s essential to the style.
-Choose between a range of accessories, made from natural materials to achieve the look.
-A simple straw hat, canvas tote bag, patterned scarf, and wooden bead bracelet, are all quick, surefire ways of nailing your finishing touches.
+To pull off the bohemian look, you’ll have to complete it with accessories.
+Not only are accessories a reflection of personal style and individualism (something very important to the bohemian culture), but they can also add that artisanal feel that’s essential to the style.
+Choose between a range of accessories made from natural materials to achieve the look.
+A simple straw hat, canvas tote bag, patterned scarf, and wooden bead bracelet are quick, surefire ways of nailing your finishing touches.

 Bohemian Style Tips